dvalex/LATAR/README.md

 [Apple Mac (64-bit)](https://github.com/pdollar/edges/blob/master/private/correspondPixels.mexmaci64)

-One can also compile the library from the source code, please see https://github.com/pdollar/edges for details
+One can also compile the library from the source code, see https://github.com/pdollar/edges for details

-4. Open crack_gui.mlapp from Matlab
+4. Open crack_gui.mlapp from Matlab:

 ![GUI.png](./GUI.PNG?raw=true "Main window")

 5. Select directories with detections and ground truth images.
 For testing purpose one can use [toy dataset](./data/toy_dataset.zip)

+6. There are 3 metrics sections: Threshold independent, Threshold independent with own tolerance, Threshold dependet.
+Pressing "Compute" button starts computation of the respective metrics.

+Note: it may take a long time, especially with ODS/OIS computation.

 # References